 McAllen is a larger medium-sized city located in the state of Texas.
 With a population of 140,269 people and 23 constituent neighborhoods, McAllen is the 20th largest community in Texas.

-McAllen is a decidedly white-collar city, with fully 85.57% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McAllen is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, McAllen is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in McAllen who work in sales jobs (14.92%), office and administrative support (13.63%), and teaching (10.36%).
+There are especially a lot of people living in McAllen who work in sales jobs (14.87%), office and administrative support (13.68%), and teaching (9.94%).

+McAllen is an extremely ethnically-diverse city.
 The people who call McAllen home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in McAllen, accounting for 84.49% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of McAllen residents report their race to be White, followed by Asian.
-McAllen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 84.99% of the city’s residents.
 Important ancestries of people in McAllen include Irish, French , English, and Italian.

 The most common language spoken in McAllen is Spanish.
 Other important languages spoken here include English and Tagalog.